 The remote reserve making strides for Scotland’s biodiversity

 Largiebaan, the Scottish Wildlife Trust’s second-largest reserve, is nestled on the edge of the Kintyre Peninsula.
-As remote as it is diverse, this reserve is home to some of the world’s most endangered habitats, from precious peatlands to temperate rainforest.
+As remote as it is diverse, this reserve is home to some of the world’s most endangered habitats and wildlife.

-As well as being a Site of Special Scientific Interest for its calcareous grassland, visitors can also spot seals, otters, black grouse, and rare birds like golden eagles and hen harriers can all be found here.
+As well as being a Site of Special Scientific Interest for its calcareous grassland, Largiebaan’s diverse array of habitats include globally endangered peatlands, sea-cliffs and woodlands.
+Visitors may spot seals, otters, black grouse, and rare birds like golden eagles and hen harriers.

 However, wildlife and habitats here are under threat.
 Native trees are sparse, and areas of deep peat have been damaged by non-native conifer plantations.

 We can restore these vital habitats.
-By removing invasive trees, planting native seedlings and rewetting peatlands, decades of damage can be undone – but we need your help.
+By removing the conifer plantations, planting native seedlings and rewetting peatlands, decades of damage can be undone – but we need your help.

 Scotland’s temperate rainforest is more threatened than global tropical rainforests